nus-tee3201/2019/programming/import/text.md

 </tip-box>

-Unlike built-in functions which you can use simply use in your code, **to use a function in the standard library you need to _import_ the corresponding module first.**
+Unlike built-in functions which you can directly use in your code as if the function is already in your code file, **to use a function in the standard library you need to _import_ the corresponding module first.**

 Format: `import module_name(s)`

-:package: Some examples:
+{{ icon_example }} Some examples:
 * `import math` (imports the `math` module)
 * `import math, sys, random` (imports all three modules in one statement)